mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## DEFENCE FRIGATE

-The defence frigate is a favourite amongst subsector navies, able to bolster a system’s defence at short notice.
+The defence frigate is a favorite amongst subsector navies, able to bolster a system’s defence at short notice.
 It is designed with low jump capability in order to maximise performance in other areas.
 Its primary duties are in a policing role, dealing with opportunistic pirates, smugglers and raiders.
 In times of war, it will operate as an escort to supply convoys, acting in concert with larger vessels from the fl eet.
 Whilst not as manoeuvrable as an SDB and lacking the jump capability to keep pace with fl eet units, the defence frigate is still an effective